maveniverse/os-maven-plugin/README.md

 If you are using IntelliJ IDEA, you should not have any problem.

-If you are using Eclipse, you need to install an additional Eclipse plugin because [m2e](https://www.eclipse.org/m2e/) does not evaluate the extension specified in a `pom.xml`.
-[Download `os-maven-plugin-1.7.0.jar`](http://repo1.maven.org/maven2/kr/motd/maven/os-maven-plugin/1.7.0/os-maven-plugin-1.7.0.jar) and put it into the `<ECLIPSE_HOME>/dropins` directory.

-(As you might have noticed, `os-maven-plugin` is a Maven extension, a Maven plugin, and an Eclipse plugin.)
+(As you might have noticed, `os-maven-plugin` is a Maven extension and a Maven plugin, and an Eclipse plugin.)

 Alternatively, in some projects it may be possible to add the plugin to the build lifecycle instead of using it as an extension.
 Remove the plugin from the `<extensions>` section of the POM and place it into the `<build><plugins>` section instead: